quangbao368/Simple-Parking-Loot-Sofware-using-RIFD-Reader/README.md

+* Change file Account.bat to Account.txt to get admin account and password.
 * This project is Parking Loot Sofware using RIFD reader.
 * You need to buy a RIFD reader 125khz and its cards.
 * Product: https://www.amazon.com/Reader-125KHz-Proximity-Keyboard-Android/dp/B07TMNZPXK